Wednesday 11 June 2014

 Designing a virtual fruit fly lab using HTML5

-A few years back (20111 to be precise) we were faced with a 'crisis' in the delivery of a first-year fruit fly genetics lab.
-The students didn't seem to be getting as much from the lab as we would have hoped, and it was getting increasingly expensive and difficult to run the session with large groups (we had ~350 students in the year and we run the lab four times).
+A few years back (2011, to be precise), we were faced with a 'crisis' in the delivery of a first-year fruit fly genetics lab.
+The students didn't seem to be getting as much from the lab as we would have hoped, and it was getting increasingly expensive and difficult to run the session with large groups (we had ~350 students in the year, and we ran the lab four times).

-When the lab was first put together it was being offered to students studying the genetics degree.
-For them, it made a lot of sense as fruit fly genetics was at the core of the degree.
-However, when we introduced the practical to students studying other degrees in the school the session became problematic.
-Yes, it was needed as we felt that the students studying the life sciences needed the basic genetics training, but we felt the students were not really taking as much from the session as we would have liked.
+When the lab was first put together, it was offered to students studying for their genetics degree.
+It made a lot of sense for them as fruit fly genetics was at the degree's core.
+However, the session became problematic when we introduced the practical to students studying other degrees in the school.
+Yes, it was needed as we felt that the life sciences students needed the basic genetics training, but we felt the students were taking less from the session than we would have liked.

 The problem

-Having run a number of virtual labs over the years in bioinformatics and protein analysis I was aware of the problems involved in delivering such material and also how the static nature of a web page, and of websites in general, can be very boring and tedious for students.
-Click, click, click....
+Having run several virtual labs over the years in bioinformatics and protein analysis, I was aware of the problems involved in delivering such material and how the static nature of a web page, and of websites in general, can be dull and tedious for students.
+Click, click, click...

-Therefore, it was decided that what we needed to do for the online fruit fly practical was to deliver something that was interactive and moved, and where possible reproduced some of the experiences the students gained in the traditional fruit fly practical.
-It was clear that there was a need for animation, and possibly some 'gamification'* (a word I don't like) to engage the students.
-It turned out that the solution to this was to use HTML5.
+Therefore, for the online fruit fly practical, we needed to deliver something interactive and moving and, where possible, reproduce some of the students' experiences gained in the traditional fruit fly practical.
+It was clear that there was a need for animation and possibly some 'gamification'* (a word I don't like) to engage the students.
+The solution to this was to use HTML5.

 The solution

 HTML5 is a new web standard for the language that describes how a webpage should look and feel in a web browser.
-HTML5 is not a finished standard (and judging by the speed that W3C is moving at it never will be a finished standard), and therefore it is in a state of flux and is liable to change.
-However, a number of the major web browsers such as Internet Explorer, Firefox, Safari and Chrome have already decided to adopt parts of the new HTML5 standard, and one part of the new standard that has been adopted, and was most useful for dealing with this lab, was animation.
+HTML5 is not a finished standard (judging by the speed at which W3C is moving, it will never be a finished standard); therefore, it is in a state of flux and liable to change.
+However, a number of the significant web browsers such as Internet Explorer, Firefox, Safari and Chrome have already decided to adopt parts of the new HTML5 standard, and one part of the new standard that has been adopted and was most helpful in dealing with this lab was animation.

-Using the animation commands and tools that are available as part of HTML5 it was possible to produce a number of 'virtual' fly labs, and the final version of the practical had three such labs:
+Using the animation commands and tools that are available as part of HTML5, it was possible to produce several 'virtual' fly labs, and the final version of the practical had three such labs:

 1. Sexing fruit flies;